 Lovell FHCC is committed to ensuring our eligible beneficiaries are protected from the flu.
 Department of Defense/TRICARE beneficiaries, please see below.

 Veterans may receive flu vaccinations if they are enrolled for care with the Department of Veterans Affairs.
 Eligible veterans with proof of service (such as a DD214 form) may enroll at all our locations.
-Veterans may receive their flu vaccinations during primary care and specialty care appointments (to include Pulmonary, Cardiology, Endocrine and Mental Health).
+Veterans may receive their flu vaccinations during primary care and specialty care appointments (to include Pulmonary, Cardiology, Endocrine and Mental Health) depending on supply.

-NOTE: Walk-in availability has been impacted by the surge in COVID-19 cases.
+NOTE: Walk-in availability will be impacted by COVID-19 protocols.
 Appointments are preferred whenever possible.